A Treatise Concerning the Principles of Human Knowledge: Objection 5

-Objection: "[I]f extension and figure exist only in the mind, it follows that the mind is extended and figured…."
+Objection: "[I]f extension and figure exist only in the mind, it follows that the mind is extended and figured...."
 Extension would be an attribute that is predicated of the subject, the mind, in which it exists.
 Answer: Extension and figure are in the mind because they are ideas that are perceived by the mind.
 They are not in the mind as attributes that are predicated of the mind, which is the subject.
-The color red may be an idea in the mind, but that doesn't mean that the mind is red.
+The color red may be an idea in the mind, but that does not mean that the mind is red.

 Objection 6

-Objection: "[A] great many things have been explained by matter and motion…."
+Objection: "[A] great many things have been explained by matter and motion...."
 Natural science ("Natural Philosophy" in the text) has made much progress by assuming the existence of matter and mechanical motion.
 Answer: Scientists ("they who attempt to account of things", the term "scientist" being introduced in the nineteenth century by W. Whewell), do not need to assume that matter and motion exist and that they have effects on an observer's mind.
 All scientists need to do is to explain why we are affected by certain ideas on certain occasions.